 Each page of your website gets optimized individually.
 Not only that, but every blog post, article, video, photo, and other content types.
 Any one of them could show up in search results on their own.
 Users clicking on one of them will not be taken to your website’s main page, they will go directly to the content or page they found relevant enough to click on.

 If setting all that up sounds like a lot of work, initially it is.
-Once you’ve gotten it set up, then it’s really not much more cumbersome than creating content that isn’t SEO-friendly.
+Once you’ve got it set up, then it’s really not much more cumbersome than creating content that isn’t SEO-friendly.

 It’s also crucial to keep in mind who you’re trying to attract and what phrases they are likely to search to find you.